httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 some systems might cause such user agents to process dates after the year 2038 incorrectly.

+TODO: Add note indicating it is the responsibility of the server to properly
+      use attributes to ensure legal compliance, to confirm usage of such attributes satisfy such requirements, and to provide alternative mechanisms to achieve compliance with older and noncompliant user agents.

 ### Semantics (Non-Normative) {#sane-set-cookie-semantics}

 This section describes simplified semantics of the Set-Cookie header.
 These semantics are detailed enough to be useful for understanding the most common uses of cookies by servers.
 The full semantics are described in {{ua-requirements}}.

-When the user agent receives a Set-Cookie header, the user agent stores the cookie together with its attributes.
+TODO: Determine if it's necessary to create a mechanism whereby servers request
+      consent, user agents confirm consent to servers, and user agents wait for confirmation of receipt before storing cookies, as servers are required to be able to prove consent was obtained; and there are scenarios where user agent will have obtained consent, and stored the cookie, but the server will never become aware of this.

+When the user agent receives a Set-Cookie header, the user agent provides the information in the category, purpose, and policy attributes to the user; and if the third-party attribute is set, the user agent indicates to the user the cookie is a third-party cookie.
+If the exempt attribute is set, the user agent stores the cookie together with its attributes.
+If the exempt attribute is not set, and the consent attribute is set, the user agent stores the cookie together with its attributes.
+If the exempt attribute is not set, and the consent attribute is not set, the user agent requests the user's consent, if not already provided by the user via settings or another manner.
+If the user's consent is obtained, the user agent sets the consent attribute and stores the cookie together with its attributes.
 Subsequently, when the user agent makes an HTTP request, the user agent includes the applicable, non-expired cookies in the Cookie header.

+TODO: Determine how user agents can revoke consent.

 If the user agent receives a new cookie with the same cookie-name, domain-value, and path-value as a cookie that it has already stored, the existing cookie is evicted and replaced with the new cookie.
 Notice that servers can delete cookies by sending the user agent a new cookie with an Expires attribute with a value in the past.
+Servers can revoke consent by sending the user agent a new cookie without the consent attribute set.

 Unless the cookie's attributes indicate otherwise, the cookie is returned only to the origin server (and not, for example, to any subdomains), and it expires